-The Investigator Supervisors review safety audits daily for audits coming due within the 3 month window and for audits that are not assigned and are approaching the deadline.
-We are also having bi-weekly meetings with all investigators and supervisors are tracking the safety audit trend.
+The Investigator Supervisor review safety audits daily for audits coming due within the 3 month window and for audits that are not assigned and are approaching the deadline.
+We are also having bi-weekly meetings with all investigators and the supervisor is tracking the safety audit trend, in case the 3 assigned to new entrants need additional help.

-The training and certification of our four new investigators is a top priority for the success of our New Entrant Safety Audit program.
 Daily checks in NEWS will track new inventory, upcoming dues dates, making sure that all assignments are made and are proplerly being followed up on.
 With the bi-weekly staff meetings and check-in, progress will be discussed any adjustments made to make sure goals are met.